Siniša Saničanin

-Siniša Saničanin ([sǐniʃa sanîːtʃanin]; born 24 April 1995) is a Bosnian professional footballer who plays as a centre-back for Serbian SuperLiga club Partizan and the Bosnia and Herzegovina national team.
+Siniša Saničanin ([sǐniʃa sanîːtʃanin]; born 24 April 1995) is a Bosnian professional footballer who plays as a centre-back for Bosnian Premier League club Borac Banja Luka.

 Saničanin started his professional career at Rudar Prijedor, before joining Borac Banja Luka in 2015.
 The following year, he moved to Mladost Lučani.
-A year later, Saničanin signed with Vojvodina.
-He switched to Partizan in 2021.
+A year later, he signed with Vojvodina.
+Saničanin switched to Partizan in 2021.
+Three years later, he joined Diósgyőr.
+He came back to Borac Banja Luka in 2025.

-A former youth international for Bosnia and Herzegovina, Saničanin made his senior international debut in 2020, earning 19 caps since.
+A former youth international for Bosnia and Herzegovina, Saničanin made his senior international debut in 2020, earning over 20 caps until 2023.

 Club career

 Early career

-Saničanin came through youth setup of his hometown club Rudar Prijedor.
+Saničanin came through the youth setup of his hometown club Rudar Prijedor.
 He made his professional debut against Olimpic on 14 September 2013 at the age of 18.
 On 8 November 2014, he scored his first professional goal in a triumph over Proleter Teslić.

 In the summer of 2015, Saničanin joined Borac Banja Luka.

 In January 2016, he signed with Serbian side Mladost Lučani.

 In August 2017, he switched to Vojvodina.

 Partizan

 In June 2021, Saničanin moved to Partizan on a three-year deal.
 He made his official debut for the team on 17 July against Proleter Novi Sad.
-On 26 August, he scored his first goal for Partizan in UEFA Europa Conference League play-offs against Santa Clara.
-Fourteen months later, he scored his first league goal in a defeat of TSC Bačka Topola.
+On 26 August, he scored his first goal for Partizan in the UEFA Conference League play-offs against Santa Clara.
+Fourteen months later, he scored his first league goal in a defeat of TSC.

+Later stage of career

+In July 2024, Saničanin joined Hungarian outfit Diósgyőr.

+In September 2025, he returned to Borac Banja Luka.

 International career

 Saničanin represented Bosnia and Herzegovina at various youth levels.

-In March 2020, he received his first senior call-up, for UEFA Euro 2020 qualifying play-offs against Northern Ireland, but had to wait until 4 September to make his debut in a 2020–21 UEFA Nations League game against Italy.
+In March 2020, he received his first senior call up, for the UEFA Euro 2020 qualifying play-offs against Northern Ireland, but had to wait until 4 September to make his debut in a 2020–21 UEFA Nations League A game against Italy.

 Personal life

 Saničanin married his long-time girlfriend Teodora in January 2021.
+Together they have a son named Strahinja.